 - The business and financial services industry had a positive contribution of 1.0% to annual GDP growth.

-- The retail and wholesale trade industry, hotels, and restaurants, were also a major driver for annual GDP growth, adding 0.8% to GDP growth.
+- The retail and wholesale trade industry, hotels, and restaurants were also major drivers for annual GDP growth, adding 0.8% to GDP growth.

 - The number of claimants for unemployment-related benefits fell by 42.4K in January.